 Drinking a 120ml glass of prune juice every day for adults combined with drinking plenty of water every day (two litres every day including fruit juice, fruit or herbal teas) and regular exercise are all recommended as part of healthy life style.

 Your GP and online sources such as Five A Day and Sunsweet.
+See also What Is Indigestion explained by Consultant Gastroenterologist.

 You can download a full colour copy of this article for your own information or to show your GP.
 For further information please see Digestive Health and Prune Juice - The Natural Way.